 Deal one card from the draw pile and place it face-up on the table, starting the discard pile.

-EXAMPLE: The first card in the discard pile is a 6.
+Example: The first card in the discard pile is a 6.
 You may move an uncovered 7 or an uncovered 5 from the tableau to the top of the discard pile.

-EXAMPLE: The top card on the discard pile is a Q. It's legal to play a sequence of cards like this on top of the Q: J-10-9-8-9-10-J-Q-K.
+Example: The top card on the discard pile is a Q. It's legal to play a sequence of cards like this on top of the Q: J-10-9-8-9-10-J-Q-K.

 At the end of the first turn, deal the second card from the draw pile to the top of the discard pile and add cards from the tableau as described above.
 Repeat this for all 17 cards in the draw pile.
-After the draw pile is exhausted, the game ends.
+When the draw pile is completely exhausted, the game ends.